hejDMC/pfcmap/python/README.rst

 Requirements are given in requirements.txt

+To run the code navigate to the code folder and call all scripts from there.

 Setting file paths
 ####################
 To run the code, replace the following paths according to your settings: